Maha Shiva Ratri, SilacharheBy Nepali Patro in Festivals .

 Lord Shiva is eternal, universal, ubiquitous, and unending.
 Lord Shiva is the trilogy of Brahma-Bishnu-Mahesh for the creation, upbringing, and destruction of the entire material world.
 Shivratri is considered to be the most sacred to whole human beings since it was the first night that lord shiva appears in this world as a Jyotir Linga.

-During the era of Satya Yuga through the churning of the ocean, a toxic-venom (Hala Hal) was produced.
+During the era of Satya Yuga through the churning of the ocean, a toxic venom (Hala Hal) was produced.
 The effect started to take human lives due to its fierce flame.
-Not being able to see the suffering of nature and people, Lord Shiva drank the venom but he guarded it on his throat.
-His throat changed its color to blue because of the effect of the venom, that is why lord shiva is also famous as Nil Kantha.
+Not being able to see the suffering of nature and people, Lord Shiva drank the venom but he guarded it in his throat.
+His throat changed its color to blue because of the effect of the venom, which is why lord shiva is also famous as Nil Kantha.

 Manyu (spirit), Manu (human), Mahinas, Mahaan (great), Shiva (shiva), Ritdhwaj, Ugrareta (a form of Rudra), State of Being (bhaba), Time (Kaal), Bamdev (dwarf), and Dhritbrat are eleven forms of lord Rudra.
 Sadhyojat, Bamdev, Aghor, Tatpurush, and Ishan are the five faces of lord shiva.

 The Acharya (Principal) of all the Vidyas (knowledge) and arts is Lord Shankar.
 Grammer originated from the Maheshwar Sutra.
 The music originated from the sound of the Lord’s damaru (a two-faced small drum) and dances were also created by the Natraj, Lord Shiva himself.
 People and gods too are believed to have had received Ayurveda, Archery, and entire other knowledge from Lord Shiva.